Why Greece is the most wanted destination for catamaran rentals worldwide?

 The leading bareboat yacht fleets that provide rentals into the Cyclades have their homeports in Kalamaki (Athens) or Lavrion

-Basically you need the same skills for steering a catamaran as you would need for sailing a monohull.
+You need the same skills for steering a catamaran as you would need for sailing a monohull.
 The two catamaran engines that work separately

-On multihulls you have relatively big battened main sails
+On multihulls, you have relatively big battened main sails

 .
 So not a roller-reefing system.
-This means you should be familiar with setting the main sail properly and also be able to reef it.
+This means you should be familiar with setting the main sail properly and be able to reef it.
 This is a more complex job than just rolling in the main sail into the mast when the wind gets a bit too rough.
-On some catamaran boats you will even need a person on the fore deck to assist.
+On some catamaran boats, you will even need a person on the fore deck to assist.
 Another aspect is that a cat has no keel

 .
-Therefore it tends to have a bigger lateral drift than a keelboat.
+Therefore, it tends to have a bigger lateral drift than a keelboat.